Jump to content

 In water

 Water absorbs UV radiation near 125 nm exiting the 3a1 orbital leading to dissociation into OH and H+.
-Through TPA this dissociation can be achieved by two photons near 266 nm.[35]
+Through two-photon absorption, this dissociation can be achieved by two photons near 266 nm.[35]
 Since water and heavy water have different vibration frequencies and inertia they also need different photon energies to achieve dissociation and have different absorption coefficients for a given photon wavelength.
 A study from Jan 2002 used a femtosecond laser tuned to 0.22 Picoseconds found the coefficient of D2O to be 42±5 10−11(cm/W) whereas H2O was 49±5 10−11(cm/W).[33]

-TPA Coefficients for Water[33]
+TPA coefficients for water[33]

 λ (nm) pulse duration τ (ps) (cm/W)